hirusha-adi/Riyasewana-Scraper/README.md

 # CLI Usage
 Commands avaiable after you open the cli.py are -

-    NOTE: These commands only work in the Home Page help --> Take you to this page nf   --> Scrap without saving to a file txt  --> Scrap and save to a text file
+NOTE: These commands only work in the Home Page

+help --> Take you to this page

+nf   --> Scrap without saving to a file

+txt  --> Scrap and save to a text file

 Enter 'home' to go back to the home page!

 After entering "nf" or "txt", you can enter the link and the program will start scraping the Riyasewama Weblink you paster :)

 # Format
 How the scraped data will be saved to a text file:
-    Name:
-    Link:
-    Location:
-    Price:
+ Markup : 1.Name:
+          2.Link:
+          3.Location:
+          4.Price:
-    Distance Travelled:
+          5.Distance Travelled:
-    Date:
+          6.Date:
-    Image Link:
+          7.Image Link:

+ Markup : 1.
+A numbered list
+              1. A nested numbered list
+              2. Which is numbered
+          2. Which is numbered

 # Example
 Name: Toyota Prius S Grade 2014 Car